AspectFX/Project-EaglercraftY-1.9-version/README.md

 Code configured by default to allow users to play without owning a copy of Minecraft

 ### Official Demo URL: (working on a website)

 ### Download Locally:(or Hmtl file)

 ## What is Eaglercraft?

-Eaglercraft is real Minecraft 1.9 that you can play in any regular web browser.
+EAGLERCRAFTY is real Minecraft 1.9 that you can play in any regular web browser.
 That includes school chromebooks, it works on all chromebooks.
 You can join real Minecraft 1.9 servers with it through a custom proxy based on Bungeecord.

 ## How to make a server